hackclub/winter/magsnake.md

 ## Plan

   For the ML software, I have Google Cloud ML Resources with Tensorflow.
-This ill hepl me using APIs to make the robot interactive.
+This will help me using APIs to make the robot interactive.
   I have Arduino IDE for arduino d

   I will make it with the help of Raspberry Pi 4 and Arduino Mega.